peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 ### Optimal Splitting

-Output values can be split in a coinstake to approach the optimum value.
-An output can be split into a number of new outputs that minimises the logarithmic distance between the resulting output values and the optimum.
+Output amounts can be split in a coinstake to approach the optimum amount.
+An output can be split into a number of new outputs that minimises the logarithmic distance between the resulting output amounts and the optimum.

 The point at which the logarithmic distance is equal between the number of split outputs $y$ and $y-1$ is given by: